 Press Here by Herve Tullet

-The most original, interactive, and imaginative interactive picture books of them all!
+The original book that started this trend of interactive, and imaginative picture books!
 You, the reader, make magic with the dots.
 Or are the dots magic?
 If you follow the directions and . . press, rub, shake, tilt, blow, clap, . . . watch what happens to the dots!
 Rub the yellow dot and it turns blue!
 Shake the book and the dots spread out over the page.
 Tilt the book and the dots slide down the page.
 Clap and the dots grow.
 Clap twice and the dots grow even bigger.
 See how fun?

 Mix It Up! by Herve Tullet

-Remember the book, Press Here?
-The same author/illustrator has expanded the idea into color mixing fun.
+The same author/illustrator of Press Here has expanded the idea into color mixing fun.
 Rub a little red on the blue and you get purple.
 Shake, press, mix . . .
 It’s interactive reading times a zillion!

 Tap the Magic Tree by Christie Matheson